 One may think that rural communities would be less affected by the physician shortage as underserved communities tend to have a lower demand for healthcare services.
 However, physicians usually gravitate to larger urban areas for a broader variety in career choices and better pay and benefits.
 For this reason, as well as due to the physician shortage, nurse practitioners often serve as primary care providers in rural communities.

-The role of nurse practitioners are very similar to physicians.
+The role of the nurse practitioner can be very similar to a physician's role.
 However, the state in which they practice may place more restrictions on them.
 Nurse practitioners have a variety of responsibilities including:

 - Taking a patient's history

 - Ordering diagnostic tests (imaging, blood tests, etc.)

 - Performing procedures (i.e., suturing, wound care, splinting, excisions, injections, etc.)

 - Admitting and discharging patients from the hospital